chidiwilliams/chidiwilliams.com/content/post/building-ayoayo-an-unbeatable-player.md

 // minimax(new Ayoayo(), 3, '', true) // Maximizing.
 So, for Player 1.
 ```

-For nodes in a maximizing level, we'll return the maximum score returned by its minimizing children.
-For nodes in a minimizing level, we'll return the minimum score returned by its maximizing children.
+For nodes in a maximizing level, we'll return the maximum score of its minimizing children.
+For nodes in a minimizing level, we'll return the minimum score of its maximizing children.

 The full code for the minimax implementation becomes: